susanjibo/aquarium-example/README.md

 From this object, we extract the position of the closest visual entity.
 Just like the Continuous `LookAt` in example 7, we return the position of the entity.
 If no entity is found, we return a constant position for him to look at.
 Because we have the `LookAt` behavior set to `Continuous Mode`, he will constantly be updating and looking for a target.

 To see him look at a target, launch the simulator and click on `Add a Target` in the right-hand argument pane.
 A target will appear in Jibo's environment.
 You can manipulate the position of this target using the short cuts shown in the right-hand argument pane.
 You can also see the target's ID, x, y, and z position.

+### 20: Jibo Sees and Listens

+Just like a physical robot, Jibo in the simulator is able to both see and listen to his environment.
+In this example, Jibo tracks a target using `19-lps.bt` Subtree, until he hears `Hey Jibo`.
+We then use a `Parallel` behavior to simultaneously execute a `TextToSpeechJs` which randomly selects from a few greeting phrases, and two `Random` behaviors. `Random` behaviors randomly choose one of their children to execute.

+To see this in the simulator, launch the skill and add a target to the scene like we did in `19-lps`.
+You man manipulate the target just like in `19-lps` because we access it through a `Subtree`.
+To see the rest of the skill, click on the `Chat` tab and type `Hey Jibo` into the chat box.
+He will say one of the phrases we've given, and randomly execute one of the `PlayAudio` and `PlayAnimation` children of the `Random` behavior.
+Then since the whole sequence has a `WhileCondition`, the tree will restart.